Meet the main developers Dan Bensky, Charles Chace and Marguerite Dinkins, and the growing European crew.

 Ferdinand is learning Chinese Medicine, acupuncture and other related topics since 1995.
 He has been introduced to the Engaging Vitality approach by Charles Chace and Dan Bensky in 2011, where he now teaches basic classes, assists intermediate classes and supervises study groups.
 His clinical background ranges from TCM to Japanese Toyohari acupuncture, as well as visceral manipulation in the tradition of J.P.
 Barral.
 All now incorporated within the Engaging Vitality framework.
 Ferdinand maintains a private practice near Munich, Germany.

-She has been coordinator and practitioner, as well as trainer, in programs in refugee camps during 2015-2017 and has participated in other acupuncture projects as such in the past, and continues to keep a social clinic in Barcelona city.
+She has been coordinator and practitioner, as well as trainer, in programs in refugee camps and has participated in other acupuncture projects as such in the past, and continues to keep a social clinic in Barcelona city.

 Table Assistants in Europe